 Puma VCT 13

-Puma VCT 13 is a limited life VCT from a seasoned manager that aims to wind up and distribute income and capital to shareholders after eight to ten years.
+Puma VCT 13 is a limited life VCT from a seasoned manager that aims to orderly wind up and distribute income and capital to shareholders after seven to nine years.
+It is raising up to £5 million.

-- Limited life VCT with an expected lifetime of eight to ten years
+- Limited life VCT with an expected lifetime of seven to nine years

 - Aims to generate stable returns for investors from 2020 – not guaranteed